AGithubRepository/PartMobility/README.md

 ## 2. Dataset

+We leverage two annotated datasets including [Motion Dataset](http://motiondataset.zbuaa.com/) and [PartNet](https://cs.stanford.edu/~kaichun/partnet/) to build synthetic dataset (s-data).
+We label the motion range for some categories in Motion dataset and PartNet.
+Finally, we choose 31 categories and simulate motion sequence for each object randomly.

-Our training and testing data are point cloud squence sampled from [Motion Dataset](http://motiondataset.zbuaa.com/) and [PartNet](https://cs.stanford.edu/~kaichun/partnet/).
-You  can download the processed data from [here](https://drive.google.com/uc?export=download&id=1kfHhzf__gESS6k_yC6ntl5effv5MnhbV).
+You  can download the processed 19-cate data from [here](https://drive.google.com/uc?export=download&id=1kfHhzf__gESS6k_yC6ntl5effv5MnhbV).
 For more categories of objects you can download the [enhance data](https://drive.google.com/uc?export=download&id=1TT7qjEOR80pMlIwW6R5n5ZPcxPLKW9s5).

 ## 3. Usage